Top 4 Common Plumbing Problems in Every Household

 Typically, a clogged aerator is the most common problem out of the two.
 This occurs when sediment and minerals like calcium get built up in your aerator.

-A little on the rare side, if you’re experiencing low water pressure due to a leak or a break, this can potentially destroy the foundation of your home.
+A little on the rare side, if you’re experiencing low water pressure due to a leak or a break, this can potentially destroy the foundation of your home and cause very expensive repairs to bed one later.
+Be sure to proactively look when you can and get regular check-ups.
 Call your local plumber to address this emergency right away.

 Common Plumbing Problem #2 – No Hot Water